tcarlile/eBird-Targets/README.md

 Updates to the eBird website will require more significant updates. eBird's 2024 style update required rewriting the code that parses the targets table HTML.
 Hopefully, the current eBird style will be stable for a few years.

 ## Dependencies
 This script requires python3 with pandas, numpy, BeautifulSoup, requests, csv, and xlsxwriter.
-The versions I'm using are listed below.
+The range of versions I've used succesfully are listed below.
 It's unlikely that this exact configuration is needed, but earlier versions of *some* packages might not work.
-- python3 [3.9.12]
+- python3 [3.9.12] -
 - pandas [1.4.2]
 - numpy [1.21.5]
 - bs4 [4.11.1]